rseabra/pam_ipahbac/README.md

 	make
 	sudo make install

+Building in AIX is a very long story, I'll be adding the rpm SPEC but one basically needs to build a lot of dependencies before it may work, the usual source of RPMS for AIX doesn't do them well enough.

 **Testing**

 You can check sample.pam included for more details about configuring the module, but it's a bit like this: